ros2/rviz/rviz_visual_testing_framework/docs/README.md

     ament test --cmake-args -DEnableVisualTests=TRUE

 This will make the tests run and the screenshots will be compared to the existing reference images.
-To update the referencce pictures, use the following command:

-    ament test --cmake-args -DEnableVisualTests=TRUE -DGenerateReferenceImages=TRUE

-**NB**: CMake will cache the flag values, so that after setting them to `TRUE` or `FALSE`, the following time `ament test` is run without specifying any CMake flag, the previously set values will be used.
+**NB**: CMake will cache the flag value, so that after setting them to `TRUE` or `FALSE`, the following time `ament test` is run without specifying the flag, the previously set value will be used.

+Furthermore, the reference images can be updated by running the tests after setting the environmental variable `GenerateReferenceImages` to `TRUE`.

 ## Further reading